-Raul arrived from Romania in the summer of 2016 to study engineering at a University in Tennessee.
+Raul came to the U.S. in the summer of 2016 as an exchange student from a University in Romania.
 He wanted to earn some extra money for program expenses, but when his first job opportunity fell through, it was clear fate had other plans.

 Raul didn’t know anything about the brand, and he had never worked in a restaurant before.
 He says, “I didn’t choose Subway at all at first.”
 But Subway chose him — and now it’s a huge part of his life.